th-we/deskflow-wiki/Patch-Synergy-3.md

 # Compiler flags

 By default, the `synergy-core` binary is only built by Synergy 3, but you can [build it yourself](https://github.com/symless/synergy/blob/master/BUILD.md) by running `cmake` with the `-DBUILD_UNIFIED=ON` arg.

+The binaries are built into the `build/bin` directory.

+# Apply the patch

+> [!TIP]
+> You may want to backup your existing `synergy-core` binary in case something is wrong with the one you built.

+Once you have built your own `synergy-core` binary, simply copy it to the location where Synergy 3 is installed and overwrite the existing `synergy-core`.